20centaurifux/icb-ws/README.md

 ## Website

-The front-end consists only of static web pages and scripts.
-Set the WebSocket url in modules/config.mjs.
+The front-end consists of a single web page.

 ![alt text](media/login.jpg "login")
 ![alt text](media/chat.jpg "chat")

+Set the WebSocket url in config.mjs.
+Then build the website with npm:

+	npm run build

 ## Service